-Khayatnouri Mirhadi Department of Pharmacology, Tabriz Branch, Islamic Azad University, Tabriz, Iran
+M.H.
+Khayatnouri Department of Pharmacology and Toxicology, Tabriz Branch, Islamic Azad University, Tabriz, Iran

-Abstract: Dichlorvos a synthetic organophosphate poisons are the property of insecticide.
-These toxins as insecticides in agriculture and medicine for animals and the destruction of ectoparasites can be used.
-Studies have shown that dichlorvos creation seizure effects in different animals.
-Verapamil and calcium channel blockers, widely used for treatment of cardiovascular diseases.
+Abstract: Permethrin a synthetic pyrethroid poisons are used as insecticide.
+These toxins can be used insecticides in agriculture and medicine for destruction and/or eradication of ectoparasites of animals.
+Studies have shown that Permethrin creation seizure effects in different animals.
+Amlodipine, calcium channel blocker, widely used for treatment of cardiovascular diseases.
 Studies have shown that the calcium channel blockers are anti-convulsant effects in different animal models.
-The aim of this study was to determine the effect of verapamil on dichlorvos-induced seizures in mice.
-In this experiment, the animals were received different doses of verapamil (2.5, 5, 10, 20 and 40 mg kg) intraperitoneally 30 min before intraperitoneal injection of dichlorvos (50 mg kg-1).
-After dichlorvos injection, clonic and tonic seizures and death was investigated.
-Results showed that verapamil dose dependently reduced the severity of dichlorvos-induced seizures so that verapamil dose 20 and 40 mg kg-1, respectively, the lowest (p<0.05) and highest (p<0.01) had anti-convulsant effects.
-The anti-convulsant activity of verapamil suggests that possibly due to antagonistic effect on voltage-dependent calcium channel.
+The aim of this study was to determine the effect of Amlodipine on Permethrin-induced seizures in mice.
+In this experiment, the animals were received different doses of Amlodipine (2.5, 5, 10, 20 and 40 mg kg-1 b.wt.) intraperitoneally 30 min before intraperitoneal injection of Permethrin (200 mg kg-1 b.wt).
+After Permethrin injection, clonic and tonic seizures and finally, death was the fate was investigated.
+Results showed that Amlodipine dose dependently reduced the severity of Permethrin-induced seizures so that Amlodipine at dose of 10 mg kg-1 (the lowest, p<0.05) and 40 mg kg-1 b.wt. (the highest, p<0.001) which had anti-convulsant effects.
+The anti-convulsant activity of Amlodipine suggests that possibly due to antagonistic effect on voltage-dependent calcium channel.

-Key words: Dichlorvos, verapamil, seizures, mice, calcium, channel, anti-convulsant
+Key words: Amlodipine, pyrethroid, neurotoxicity, seizure, mice, Iran